DigiDuncan/DigiWOF/plans.md

 This section is meant to describe the game play format of the game, but in doing so accidentally is a decent overview of the game *Wheel of Fortune*.

+The goal of Wheel of Fortune is to solve Hangman-style word puzzles to win money.

 ### Format
 * $1,000 Toss-Up
 * \[interviews\]